dmyersturnbull/tyrannosaurus/README.md

 Note that UTF-8 is assumed in all files.
 Using other encodings may cause issues.

-It's not very intelligent, so it will back up your files first.
+It’s not very intelligent, so it will back up your files first.
 For example, it will make a `.tyrannosaurus-cache/requirements.txt.bak-2020-04-05T152203.1151492`.
 You can tell it to clean up older versions with `tyrannosaurus clean`.